smcghie/covidconnect/README.md

 You can find Figma prototype here: https://www.figma.com/file/nPljjD6jOgZ0SFaTVLTzRq/HCI-Assignment-2

-Log into the app to maintain your security and privacy:
+Log into the app to maintain your security and privacy
 ![2](https://user-images.githubusercontent.com/26985349/111089912-28743580-8504-11eb-95b0-0d7cf32199bc.PNG)

 If volunteering, you're presented with a list of seniors and their respective needs.